arstenzel/blog-posts/aws-lambda-schedule.md

 ## Introduction

-The purpose of this blog post is to illustrate how one can use lambda functions to securely query an environment and send the output to slack.
+The purpose of this blog post is to illustrate how one can use AWS lambda functions to securely query an environment and send the output to slack.

 I realize that most readers will not be users of Ravello.
 But the overall process